techidaily/site-win11-tips/source/_posts/fixing-disabled-internet-router-configuration.md

  At times the problem can be due to your web browser.
 Bad cache or other glitches can prevent the browser from redirecting to your router’s login page.

  To determine the cause, use a different browser to access your router’s login page.
-If accessible on a different browser, try to[clear your Edge browser cache](https://www.makeuseof.com/how-to-clear-microsoft-edge-cache-browsing-data/) to see if that helps.
+If accessible on a different browser, try to [clear your Edge browser cache](https://www.makeuseof.com/how-to-clear-microsoft-edge-cache-browsing-data/) to see if that helps.
 If you are using Chrome, follow these steps.

 1. In Google Chrome, click the three-dots menu and select**Settings** .
 2. Open the**Privacy and Security** tab in the left pane.